qarmin/czkawka/instructions/Installation.md

 ```

 ### Windows
-By default, all needed libraries are bundled with app inside `windows_czkawka_gui.zip`, but if you compile app or just move `czkawka_gui.exe`, then you need to install the `GTK 3`
+By default, all needed libraries are bundled with the app, inside `windows_czkawka_gui.zip`, but if you compile the app or just move `czkawka_gui.exe`, then you will need to install the `GTK 3`
 runtime from [**here**](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases).

 ## Installation
 ### Precompiled binaries
 Ready-to-go executables for Linux, Windows and macOS are available [**here**](https://github.com/qarmin/czkawka/releases/).
-If the app does not run when clicking at a launcher, run it through a terminal.
+If the app does not run when clicking the launcher, run it through a terminal.
 You don't need to have any additional libraries for CLI Czkawka.

 ### Nightly Builds